-If you didn't get a chance to visit the sublime El Greco exhibit at the Art Institute, take some time to step inside and take a look.
+If you didn't get a chance to visit the sublime El Greco exhibit at the Art Institute of Chicago, take some time to step inside and take a look.
 The Art Institute has pulled together a video tour, audio tour, interactive features and more to provide a rich viewing experience from your home.
 Explore the museum further by accessing some of the Art Institute's additional online resources.

 Google Arts and Culture offers a variety of rich virtual experiences, including art museums.

 If you're a fan of Renaissance art, jump over to Florence and take peek inside the halls of the Uffizi.

 Spend the day on the left bank of the Seine in Paris looking at the world's largest collection of Impressionist and Post-Impressionist art in the Musée d'Orsay.

 If modern and contemporary art is more to your liking, land in Bilbao for the day to explore the visually striking Guggenheim.